adnbal89/AlzAgCase/README.md

 ### 2) Login Screen (LoginActivity and LoginViewModel)

-Simply includes user and password fields.
+Includes user and password fields.

 When Login Pressed:
 		tryLogin(username,password) is executing repository. doLogin(username,password),
 Inside doLogin() :  username and password credentials encodeded and Authorization header produced.
 Then request to api to receive auth token is made with Authorization and Accept headers using Retrofit.
 LoginResponse is returned from the API and I immediately save this token to LocalStorage (SharedPreferences).